 Compare offerings and share your lists with others.

 Ceramics: Figuratively Speaking is an interdisciplinary program that will combine sculpting the human form out of clay, professional art practices, and discussion about identity theory, self-representation, ethics of appropriating other people’s bodies/stories, and “the gaze.”
 By combining making figures with discussion of the implications of making figures, students will have an opportunity to reflect in real time about their own work, work of their peers, and work they see in the art world.
 The studio will offer a place for students to build skills in figure sculpture.
 Students will gain experience in deciding on a pose, working with a steel pipe armature, and hollowing and reconstructing clay figures.
 Students will be exposed to both fired and cold temperature surfaces.
 In the professional practices portion of the program, each student will research and finalize an application to a graduate program, residency, fellowship, or grant.
 There will be critiques of student projects as well as iterative drafts of an artist statement.
 Some previous figure drawing or clay experience is recommended.
 This program is designed for students who are considering art making, museum studies, or art criticism as a future career.

-visual art, museum studies, art criticism
+This offering will prepare you for careers and advanced study in: visual art, museum studies, art criticism